Latin Name: Astronium fraxinifolium

 Other Common Name(s): Bois De Zebre, Bossona, Gateado, Kingwood, Mura, Tigerwood, Uranday-para, Zebrawood, Zorrowood

 Cabinets, Flooring, Furniture, Knife Handles, Millwork, Mouldings, Panels, Shipbuilding, Turning

 Goncalo Alves grows in Central and the northern part of South America.

-The sapwood is easily distinguished from the heartwood, as the sapwood is a brownish-white to brownish-gray.
+General Description: The sapwood is easily distinguished from the heartwood, as the sapwood is a brownish-white to brownish-gray.
 The heartwood is a light golden-brown to reddish-brown, with irregular blackish-brown streaks.
 The grain is usually interlocked and wavy with a fine texture.

 Carbide tooling is essential when milling Goncalo Alves.
 When nailing pre-boring is required, it is recommended that screws be lubricated before inserting.
 Gluing requires pretreatment with solvents.
 While the wood can be sanded and polished to a high natural luster care should be taken to make sure proper sanding techniques are used as deep scratches may prove hard to sand out.